 Another very strong recommendation I have: Get the Grab app for your phone.
 Taxis are notorious in Bangkok for not turning on their meter and screwing over tourists with extravagant fixed fares.
 Bangkok taxi drivers are (generally) a bunch of thugs.
 Instead book your transport with Grab, which is just like Uber (I still prefer Uber but they’re no longer in SE Asia).

-Organized Tour: This Tour will take you to the highlights of Ric’s itinerary (Grand Palace, Wat Pho, Wat Arun).
+This Tour will take you to the highlights of Ric’s itinerary (Grand Palace, Wat Pho, Wat Arun).
 These are the highlights of Bangkok and an organized tour will save you a lot of sweat.
 But there are lots of interesting tours you can take in Bangkok and they won’t cost you much.

-Getting Around (overland).
 We pre-book train, bus and taxi using 12Go Asia.
 Especially useful if pre-buying train tickets.
 It’s also the best website for internal flights (Thailand has a good network of budget airlines).